-There are many factors in life that influence your self-esteem.
-These factors can either build your self-esteem up, or pull you down.
-Probably, you have a clear understanding of what self-esteem is but before we take a look at these factors, let’s go back to the what it really is about.
+Many factors in life influence your self-esteem.
+These factors can either build your self-esteem up or pull you down.
+Probably, you have a clear understanding of what self-esteem is but before we take a look at these factors, let’s go back to what it really is about.

 According to self-esteem expert Morris Rosenberg, self-esteem is quite simply one’s attitude toward oneself (1965).
-He described it as a “favourable or unfavourable attitude toward the self”.
+He described it as a “favorable or unfavorable attitude toward the self.”

 Various factors believed to influence our self-esteem include: